 - "Run Device Function" "Light Kit" "Turn on an array of bins" at: "this station" bin: "bin_array" color: pink

-Please note: When you return multiple rows from a SQL connector, the output is formatted as an array full of objects, even if you return individual values.
+When you return multiple rows from a SQL Connector, the output is formatted as an array full of objects, even if you return individual values.
 So, if you want to use SQL to determine a list of bins, you must save each individual element in a separate array full of integers.

 The Factory Kit Setup application comes with a Light Kit unit test step.
 This is a helpful resource when getting started with the Light Kit.

 You’ll see the Factory Kit Setup among the list of available apps that came with your instance.

 Did you find what you were looking for?